Uber Accident Lawyer & Lyft Accident Attorney in Douglasville, GA

 Uber Car Accidents in Georgia and Insurance Claims

 In its earlier days of operation, the company would implicitly advise its drivers to put an insurance claim through their own personal auto insurance.
-But, many Uber drivers remain ignorant of the details of a personal insurance policy, which may well exclude insurance cover after an accident if the passenger was a paying passenger at the time.
-So, if the Uber driver him or herself is hurt in an accident, his or her underinsured motorist insurance will not cover him or her.
+But, many Uber drivers remain ignorant of the details of a personal insurance policy, which may well exclude insurance cover after an accident if the passenger was a paying passenger at the time. for this reason alone, a Uber driver could benefit having a Uber accident lawyer on retainer.
+So, if the Uber driver him or herself is hurt in an accident, his or her under insured motorist insurance will not cover him or her.
 Further, if the driver is at fault for the incident, his or her own damage and any causes may not be covered by personal insurance.
 Interestingly, a number of states are in the process of passing legislation that requires Uber provide insurance any time its app is activated by a commuter, regardless of whether or not the car has a passenger in the vehicle.

 Uber has responded by implementing $100,000 liability policies that are aimed at covering injuries to its passengers and anyone else the company’s drivers harm.
-Generally, that is in the region of four times the coverage a typical cab insurance company offers.
+Any qualified Uber accident lawyer will inform you, generally, that is in the region of four times the coverage a typical cab insurance company offers.
 The $100,000 liability policy through the company applies when an Uber driver’s personal insurance policy is not applicable.
 Furthermore, Uber drivers do have commercial limo policies in the region of $1,000,000.

 It should be noted that no court ruling has held Uber corporately responsible, as yet, either as the employer of a driver who caused an accident, or any other negligent theory.